tzachiazo1/yoshi/website/docs/yoshi-server/consuming-data-from-the-server.md

 });
 ```

-Youe server function can be invoked from the client by importing a server function and calling it with arguments.
-This will trigger an HTTP request to an endpoint on the server that will run the function with the correct arguments and return its response:
+Server functions can be invoked from the client by importing a server function and calling it with arguments:

 ```js
 import HttpClient from "yoshi-server-client";